 After exploring the vast plains of Wadi Rum and the ancient treasures of Petra, head south and immerse yourself in the seaside delights of Aqaba, Jordan.

 Spend a day experiencing the world-class scuba diving of the Red Sea.

-On your first day in Aqaba, dive right in to what the city is best known for: scuba.
-When it comes to aquatic adventure, you should head straight to Deep Blue Dive Center, where you can choose a trip that lets you explore bright coral reefs, ghostly shipwrecks, or colorful sea creatures.
+On your first day in Aqaba, dive right into what the city is best known for: scuba diving.
+When it comes to aquatic adventure, you should head straight to Deep Blue Dive Center where you can choose a trip that lets you explore bright coral reefs, ghostly shipwrecks, or colorful sea creatures.
 Whether you’re a beginner who wants to try diving for the first time or an experienced diver aiming to hone your skills, you’re sure to find knowledgeable, friendly staff who will provide you with an unforgettable day.
 These trips are also a great way for solo travelers to bond with other divers.

 And while scuba may be the most popular aquatic activity, it’s far from the only option — other adventurous pastimes in Aqaba include windsurfing, paragliding, and jet skiing.
 Families, or those who are looking for a more relaxing alternative, can enjoy a day of snorkeling at Berenice Beach.
 This idyllic stretch of sea, full of coral and fish, is the best place to snorkel in Aqaba.

 For dinner, you can’t miss the fresh seafood and Jordanian flavor that you’ll find at Captain’s Restaurant, a place that’s popular with locals and tourists alike.